If you can see this check that

 vm-3-2.linuxzoo.net

-Once you have your web and vm machine names, create a virtual host entry for each of web-?-?.linuxzoo.net and vm-?-?.linuxzoo.net, so that the DocumentRoot of web is /home/dave/public_html/web and the DocumentRoot of vm is /home/dave/public_html/vm.
+Once you have your web and vm machine names, create two virtual host entries, one for each of web-?-?.linuxzoo.net and vm-?-?.linuxzoo.net, so that the DocumentRoot of web is /home/dave/public_html/web and the DocumentRoot of vm is /home/dave/public_html/vm.

 Tests - not attempted